Introduction

 Though longer-term impacts are less known, the vaping liquid contains nicotine and other common toxins found in cigarettes.

-Mounting evidence linking acute respiratory diseases with vaping, many other health issues such as infertility and related health conditions involving the cardiovascular system, the various unknowns and insufficient longer-term data and questionable independence of studies put into question the notion of a “safer” option of vaping compared with cigarettes, even in the near term.
+Mounting evidence linking acute respiratory diseases with vaping, many other health issues such as infertility, and various unknowns, coupled with insufficient long-term data and questionable independence of studies, put into question the notion of a “safer” option.

-With increasing cases of non-communicable diseases, an ageing population, and the brain drain phenomenon, poor regulations and enforcement surrounding vapes and e-cigarettes in Malaysia could be paving the way for a health epidemic involving the youth and reducing their reproductive potential, ultimately jeopardising the health of Malaysia’s future.
+With increasing non-communicable diseases, an ageing population, and brain drain, poor regulations and enforcement surrounding vapes and e-cigarettes in Malaysia could be paving the way for a youth-driven health epidemic, reducing reproductive potential, and ultimately jeopardising the health of Malaysia's future.